 It has suffered a great deal, he stated, but it has become more mature, adding that economic and political stability is its main priority.

-Pfizer expects its new facility to become operational in 2020, providing up to 200 jobs.
+Pfizer’s new facility became operational in 2020, providing up to 200 jobs.

-At the time of his most recent trip to Greece, Bourlas was awarded an Honorary Doctorate of the Department of Medicine of the School of Health Sciences of the Aristotle University of Thessaloniki.
+At the time of his most recent trip to Greece, Bourla was awarded an Honorary Doctorate of the Department of Medicine of the School of Health Sciences of the Aristotle University of Thessaloniki.